w8tcha/CKEditor-CodeMirror-Plugin/README.md

      // Whether or not to show the search Code button on the toolbar
 	showSearchButton: true,

+     // Whether or not to show Trailing Spaces
+	showTrailingSpace: true,

 	// Whether or not to show the format button on the toolbar
 	showFormatButton: true,